Graydon Carter: Books authored

+Theatrical and film productions

 Carter was a producer of I'll Eat You Last, a one-woman play starring Bette Midler, about legendary Hollywood talent agent Sue Mengers.
 The show, directed by Tony Award-winner Joe Mantello, opened at the Booth Theatre in New York City in April 2013, and at the Geffen Playhouse in Los Angeles on December 3.

-Carter has co-produced two documentaries for HBO, Public Speaking (2010), directed by Martin Scorsese, which spotlights writer Fran Lebowitz, and His Way (2011), about Hollywood producer Jerry Weintraub, which was nominated for a Primetime Emmy.
+Carter has co-produced two documentaries for HBO, Public Speaking (2010), directed by Martin Scorsese, which spotlights writer Fran Lebowitz, about Hollywood producer Jerry Weintraub, and His Way (2011), which was nominated for a Primetime Emmy.
 He also was a producer of Chicago 10, a documentary which premiered on the opening night of the Sundance Film Festival in early 2007.
 He was also a producer of Surfwise, which premiered at the Toronto International Film Festival in September 2007, and Gonzo, a biographical documentary of Hunter S. Thompson directed by Alex Gibney.

-Carter was an executive producer of 9/11, a film by Jules and Gedeon Naudet about the September 11 terrorist attacks, which aired on CBS.
-Carter received an Emmy Award for 9/11, as well as a Peabody Award.
-He also produced the documentary adaptation of the book The Kid Stays in the Picture, about the legendary Hollywood producer Robert Evans.
-It premiered at the 2002 Sundance Film Festival, screened at the 2002 Cannes Film Festival and opened in theaters in July of that year.
+Carter was an executive producer of the award-winning film, 9/11, a film by Jules and Gedeon Naudet about the September 11 terrorist attacks, which aired on CBS.
+He also produced the documentary adaptation of the book The Kid Stays in the Picture about the legendary Hollywood producer Robert Evans, which premiered at the 2002 Sundance Film Festival, screened at the 2002 Cannes Film Festival and opened in theaters in July of that year.
 In 2012, Carter had a minor role in Arbitrage.

+Awards and recognition

+Accolades during his tenure at Vanity Fair (from 1992-2017) include his having won 14 National Magazine Awards and being named to the Magazine Editors' Hall of Fame.